Well well well. Tim Skold ‘liked’ my insta post when I got his Dead God album in the mail. There’s no way I’m not gonna review it then ^^

 If the camera of your mind is always running whether you are happy, miserable, safe, unsafe, in or out of control…then there will be more footage of things not going according to plan.

-“Love or death” might be more vague than “not for death”, but I liked my misunderstanding.
+“Love or death” might be more vague than “not for death”, but I like my misunderstanding.
 It suggests that the fire consuming the Tree of Life might be love, death or both.

 Not that I’d sell short the spoken word part.
 I love how quintessentially Mansonian the word play is, like the echoing shapes and voids in various contexts.
 A needle in a void, followed by a snake on the surface of water.
 Next is a bee in mid-air.
 It reminds me of the lyrics to Bowie’s Rock’n Roll Suicide: “Time takes a cigarette / puts it in your mouth / you pull on your finger, than another finger / then you’re a cigarette”.